spyrofyf/homework/README.md

 # Yifei Fan's Homework of Coding One.
 Hello!
-Welcome to my final project of coding one.My project is a simple anti-Utopia game called "Control".
+Welcome to my final project of coding one.
+My project is a simple anti-Utopia game called "Control".
 ## Table of Contents

 - [Introduce](#introduce)